schuang/advanced-python-series/workshop-1/20-class-4.md

 # Modern Python Classes: Decorators and Dataclasses

+This section covers:
-This tutorial covers two powerful, modern Python features that build upon the fundamentals of classes.
-First, we will demystify the `@` symbol by explaining what decorators are, and then we will introduce `@dataclass`, a decorator that can dramatically simplify your class definitions.
+- Further discussion of the decorators
+- `@dataclass`: a decorator that can dramatically simplify your class definitions.

 ## Understanding Decorators

 Throughout the previous tutorials, you have already been using decorators without a formal explanation.
 Every time you've written `@classmethod`, `@staticmethod`, or `@abstractmethod`, you were using a decorator.

-So, what is the magic behind the `@` symbol?
+Recall the `@` symbol:

-*   **What it is:** A decorator is a function that takes another function as input, adds some functionality to it, and returns the modified function.
+- A decorator is a function that takes another function as input, adds some functionality to it, and returns the modified function.
 It's a way to "wrap" or "decorate" a function to give it extra powers without changing its core logic.

-*   **Why it's useful:** It allows you to add reusable behaviors like logging, timing, or registration to many different functions in a clean, readable way, without cluttering up the logic of the functions themselves.
+- It allows you to add reusable behaviors like logging, timing, or registration to many different functions in a clean, readable way, without cluttering up the logic of the functions themselves.

-### A Simple, Practical Example: A `@timer` Decorator
+### Example: A `@timer` Decorator

-In scientific computing, we often want to know how long a specific calculation takes.
+In scientific computing, we often want to measure how long a specific function takes.
 A timer is a perfect use case for a decorator.

 ```python
 import time